Skip to content

 XDG_CACHE_HOMELinux/macOSOverride the default cache directory (~/.cache).
 Kaimon stores data in $XDG_CACHE_HOME/kaimon/.

 LOCALAPPDATAWindowsWindows equivalent of the cache directory.
-Kaimon stores data in $LOCALAPPDATA/kaimon/.
+Kaimon stores data in $LOCALAPPDATA/Kaimon/.

 TUI Configuration